lanceman2/panels/README.md

 - wayland-client

-- cairo which depends on pixman and fontconfig, it's nice to build it without X11 (but it works with the extra X11 cruft)
+- cairo which depends on pixman and fontconfig, it's nice to build it without X11 (but it works with the extra X11 cruft built into Cairo)

+  I'm temped to make a fork of Cairo that fixes "the toy" font stuff, making it so there can be more than one font object.
+Or maybe just write more font code on top of the cairo glyph stuff.
+We'll see.

 - fontconfig which depends on freetype

 We have made the cairo and fontconfig dependencies optional.
+But we're not likely to be testing developing without the cairo and fontconfig dependencies until we make releases.

 The use of cairo and fontconfig provide very basic 2D drawing, but we also keep the "panels" users ability to draw without using cairo (and